blakeembrey/is-generator/README.md

 # is-generator

-Check whether a given value is a generator.
+Check whether a value is a generator or generator function.

 ## Installation